-- EDLD 797 Dissertation Seminar (3 Credit Hours): A seminar designed to assist students conceptualizing in and developing the research for their dissertation.
-During this course, students in the Fall 2023 cohort will design their first research-based intervention. - EDLD 798 Educational Leadership Doctoral Program Internship (3 credit hours, repeated twice for a total of 6 credit hours): Advisor-approved field experiences within current workplace or at relevant alternative sites geared toward expanding leadership knowledge, enhancing leadership capacity, or exploring future leadership roles through student's assumption of additional roles and responsibilities.
+- EDLD 797 Dissertation Seminar (3 Credit Hours): A seminar designed to assist students in conceptualizing and developing the research for their dissertation.
+During this course, students in the Fall 2023 cohort will design their first research-based intervention. - EDLD 798 Educational Leadership Doctoral Program Internship (3 credit hours, repeated twice for a total of 6 credit hours): Advisor-approved field experiences within current workplace or at relevant alternative sites geared leadership toward expanding enhancing leadership knowledge, capacity, or exploring future leadership roles through student's assumption of additional roles and responsibilities.
 Field-based experiences will take the form of Research Interventions as part of the dissertation in practice model. - EDLD 799 Dissertation Research (6 to 9 credit hours): Students will carry out their second intervention cycle, analyze results, report conclusions, and prepare their dissertation-in-practice for final defense.